tekknolagi/isdt/lecture-notes/2-vcs.md

 can reconstruct the complete set of files and directories that the tree contains.
 Each commit references a single tree object.

+TODO: Diagram showing how a change to a single file propagates up the tree and eventually results in a different commit hash.
+(Or maybe just a tree hash?
+Since commits have different timestamps by nature.)

 TODO: Example of `git log` to see all our commits.

 ### Summary